Note: This story was written after The Dream. One would much better relate to this story after reading The Dream first.

 Al asked if he drove much, and Gil explained he used to drive cross country, but had given it up to go back and get his girl, and take her back home to his dream.

-When he got there, she, thinking he had abandoned her, it was reported she'd married and moved away.
+When he got there, it was reported she'd married and moved away, thinking he had abandoned her,.
 Heartbroken, Gil had taken three jobs in order to buy a vehicle and obtain some cash to put down on a small farm back home.
 Then, disaster struck, and he was down.
 He'd gotten hurt after leaving one of his jobs by a fall off a curb.
 He had gotten up quickly thinking it had merely knocked the wind out of him, but soon he was down again on the ground gasping for air and wishing for an ambulance.

 So, in the lowest time of his life, he decided he'd go and live back home having to start all over in his life.
 He had struck out for home nearly penniless, had gotten stranded in Texola, OK.
-In his mind he recalled how he'd sold his car and was nearly to the end of his last fifty dollars when he spotted Als' truck coming in for fuel.
+In his mind he recalled how he'd sold his car and was nearly to the end of his last fifty dollars received for it.
+He'd managed to make it to S. Choctaw Rod East of Oklahoma City at the Pilot Thunder Travel Plaza and Truck Stop when he spotted Als' truck coming in for fuel.

 He felt emotions akin to shame, resentment, bitterness - all related to the sale of that car.
 The old man to whom he'd sold it had certainly taken an unfair advantage over him.
 And he felt as if he'd failed.
 Thereby, the shame.
 And if he thought about it very much, the resentment would eventually turn to anger.
 Sometimes, he wished he could have shot that old man with the gun he got off him.
 He'd probably stolen it in the same way he'd gotten Gils car.